Glossary

 IR Instrument Rating.
 This is an international privilege which (broadly speaking, provided the aircraft registration country matches the country of the IR issue) allows the pilot to fly under IFR anywhere.
 It is very time consuming to obtain, with 1-2 years of study for the European version and perhaps 6 months for the FAA version.
 Most private pilots in Europe who are doing the IR are doing the FAA version for this reason.

 Jeppesen An American company selling flight planning software.
-Has a virtual monopoly on a lot of the data and its pricing policies are very much based on that.
+Has a virtual monopoly on data outside the USA and its pricing policies are very much based on that.

 Licence This is the basic piece of paper a pilot must have.
 There is the private one (PPL), a commercial one (CPL) and an air transport one (ATPL).
 There are also various licenses which are valid only within the country of issue.
 One can add Ratings to a Licence; for example an Instrument Rating (IR).
 An ATPL includes an IR already.